YuvrajKashyap/register2park-automation/README.md

 # This is my automation bought for Register2Park

-This bot automates the daily visitor parking registration on [register2park.com](https://register2park.com) using Selenium.
+This script automates the entire guest vehicle registration on [register2park.com](https://register2park.com) using Selenium.

 Built by Yuvraj Kashyap as a personal automation and Python practice project.